-Don’t put this off until the last minute because a good headshot requires planning: finding an experienced photographer, scheduling the photo shoot, locating the right setting, determining what look we want to achieve, and fine-tuning our appearance, such as hair, makeup (for the ladies, but maybe men, too – seriously), clothes, and accessories.
+Don’t put this off until the last minute because a good headshot requires planning: finding an experienced photographer, scheduling the photoshoot, locating the right setting, determining what look we want to achieve, and fine-tuning our appearances, such as hair, makeup (for the ladies, but maybe men, too—seriously), clothes, and accessories.
 While a great photographer may help guide these decisions, many will not; they’ll set a date and start clicking.

 Twice, I’ve tapped a friend with a nice camera.
-Although the results were good, they weren’t good enough for a book cover – both in terms of the quality of picture (resolution, lighting, and background) and the quality of the pose.
+Although the results were good, they weren’t good enough for a book cover—both in terms of the quality of the picture (resolution, lighting, and background) and the quality of the pose.
 While I did use them for social media, websites, and other nonessential situations, they weren’t acceptable for professional marketing.

 Three times I’ve hired professional photographers.
 The results directly related to cost.
 The one that charged the highest sitting fee produced the most usable shots.
 These photos had the quality to appear on a book jacket.
 I used her pictures for several years, but with a change of glasses and a few more gray hairs, I eventually had to update them.

 The second photographer, at half the price, produced a couple of usable shots.
 I used one for my websites, business cards, and book proposals, even for an e-book, but it wasn’t quite good enough for a printed book.